Ammonia Cure (Indura) Flame Resistant Laundry Care Instructions

 Starch, fabric softener, and other laundry additives can coat the fiber and mask flame resistant performance.
 They may also serve as fuel in case of combustion.
 Their use is not recommended.
 If you wish, one softener sheet may be used in the clothes dryer.
 Liquid softeners should not be used.

 Do not over dry.
 If dried either too long or too hot you may get excessive shrinkage (more than 5%).
 If desired, iron with normal cotton settings.
 Do not use starch.

 Turn the garments inside out before wash to reduce streaking from abrasion of stiff new fabric.
 Use correct water level for the load and do not overload the machine.

 8. Can these garments be dry cleaned?

 Yes, all of the FR cotton and cotton blend garments can be dry cleaned with exception of the FR denim jeans.
-Either petroleum solvent or perchloroethylene can be used.
-In cases of heavy oily soil, this may be the preferred approach.
+Either petroleum solvent or perchloroethlyene can be used.
 With petroleum, it is necessary to ensure that all solvent has been completely dried from the garment.
 With both solvents, the garments must be free of redeposition of any kind.
 Do not dry clean indigo dyed FR denim because the dye will bleed into the solvent and the denim will fade.

 9. How do I repair these garments?

-Minor repairs that do not affect the integrity of the garment may be made by either sewing on NOMEX® fabric patches or by darning small holes with NOMEX® thread.
+Minor repairs that do not affect the integrity of the garment may be made using the repair kits available from Bulwark Customer Care.